doesitscript/oneoffs/personal_backlog/guard_rails_fail_to_enforce_instructions/README.md

 ## Key Issue

-AI guardrails failed to prevent the AI from adding unrequested details to a commit message when explicit instructions stated "Commit with message: 'Initial account vending'" and from struggling with git workflow despite clear step-by-step instructions.
+AI guardrails failed to enforce explicit textual instructions when the instructions provided exact text (commit message) and clear sequential steps (git workflow).
+The AI added unrequested details to commit messages and committed multiple files on one branch instead of following the explicit "one file per branch" sequential pattern.

 ## Status

 - [x] Root cause analysis complete
-- [ ] Solutions identified
+- [x] Solutions identified
+- [x] User observations documented
 - [ ] Implementation needed
 - [ ] Testing required

 ## Related Files (Outside This Folder)

-- `/Users/a805120/develop/workflows/.scratch/aft-account-request/in_progress/shared-services-account-start-workflow.tf` - Workflow template with git instructions that were not followed
+- `/Users/a805120/develop/workflows/.scratch/aft-account-request/in_progress/shared-services-account-start-workflow.tf` (lines 121-135) - Workflow template with explicit git workflow instructions
-- `/Users/a805120/develop/workflows/.scratch/aft-account-request/in_progress/GIT_WORKFLOW_INSTRUCTIONS.md` - Improved git workflow instructions created after the incident
+- `/Users/a805120/develop/workflows/.scratch/aft-account-request/in_progress/GIT_WORKFLOW_INSTRUCTIONS.md` - Improved instructions created after incident
-- `/Users/a805120/develop/aft-account-request/terraform/` - Target directory where Terraform files were to be committed
+- `/Users/a805120/develop/aft-account-request/terraform/` - Target directory where Terraform files were committed

 ## Conversation Export

-The full conversation about this incident should be exported separately and added to this folder.
+- [ ] Conversation exported to `conversation_export.md` or similar file
+- [ ] Or: Conversation reference included: [Link or identifier if available]
+- [ ] Or: Key conversation excerpts included in ANALYSIS.md

+**Note**: At minimum, include key conversation excerpts in ANALYSIS.md showing the problem.

+## Evidence Included

+- [x] Conversation excerpts/quotes showing the problem (in ANALYSIS.md)
+- [x] Actual commands executed (in ANALYSIS.md)
+- [x] Error messages or unexpected outputs (in ANALYSIS.md)
+- [x] Before/after comparisons (commit messages in ANALYSIS.md)
+- [x] File paths with line numbers for code references (in INCIDENT_SUMMARY.md and ANALYSIS.md)
+- [ ] Screenshots or logs (if applicable)

 ## How to Use This Template